 One-stop process & fast track appeals

-Under the ‘New Plan,’ Priti Patel wants to establish a one-stop process so that asylum, human rights claims and any other protection matters are made early and considered together.
+Under the anti-refugee bill Priti Patel wants to establish a one-stop process so that asylum, human rights claims and any other protection matters are made early and considered together.

 Very little weight will be given to any evidence, such as an expert medical report, that is presented later in the process, as is often the case for profoundly traumatised people who find it hard to disclose sensitive information early.
 The Government plans to bring in a fast track appeal process for claims that are considered ‘manifestly unfounded’ or made just prior to removal.
 Asylum claims and appeals made in detention will be subject to an accelerated procedure, potentially resurrecting the Detained Fast Track - found to be unlawful in 2015.